matiasvallejosdev/desafio-planeta-rest-api/docs/api/trivia_api/get.md

 GET /trivia/
 ---

-This endpoint gives a set of questions and answers related to a topic.
+This endpoint gives a set of questions, answers and dialogs related to a topic.

 **Auth required** : YES